-Your clients may understand that CPAs give accounting advice while tax attorneys give legal advice, but they may be missing the crucial distinction: Only tax attorneys can defend clients in the U.S. District Courts and provide a legal opinion justifying the client’s position on a return.
+Your clients may understand that in their simplest roles, CPAs provide accounting advice while tax attorneys provide legal advice.
+That being said, they may be missing the crucial distinction: only tax attorneys can defend clients in the U.S. District Courts and provide a legal opinion justifying the client’s position on a return.

 Building Mutually Beneficial Relationship with Tax Attorneys

 Now that we’ve established the key differentiators between the two roles, how can you build a mutually beneficial partnership with a tax attorney?
 With all the benefits that come with a partnership, you’re probably jumping at the opportunity to find a partner to join to see these benefits take action before you.
 We’re sharing a few tips to start building the right partnership for your business:

 Reach out to tax attorneys in your area to get to know them better.
 You may have access to attend and participate in networking events in your area or you can utilize your personal agenda to solicit tax advice for your own needs.
 Share your thoughts and values to see if you think someone will make a strong partner.